Refinitiv/Real-Time-SDK/Java/Ema/README.md

 # Issues and Workarounds

     - EMA-9: Generic Message is not currently supported on login stream.
-	- EMA-414: Although VIEW interface is supported at the EMA level, view requests do not go out on the wire.
+	- EMA-414: Although VIEW interface is supported at the EMA level, view requests are sent without ‘view definition'.
+Full views will be received.
     - EMA-375: EMAJ cannot send login request with the "User Token" nametype
     - EMA-401: Source directory reissue may internally request on invalid handle
 	- EMA-412: NumInputBuffers are not logged